-APPROVAL OF EXECUTIVE COMPENSATION AS DISCLOSED IN THIS PROXY STATEMENT (Proposal 3)
+APPROVAL OF EXECUTIVE COMPENSATION AS DISCLOSED IN THIS PROXY STATEMENT (Prodosal 3)

-We are seeking your advisory vote as required by Section 14A of the Securities Exchange Act of 1934 on the approval of the compensation of our named executive officers as described in the Executive Officer and Director Compensation section of this proxy statement in the compensation tables and related disclosures.
+We are seeking your advisory vote as required by Section 14A of the Exchange Act on the approval of the compensation of our named executive officers as described in the "Executive Compensation" section of this proxy statement in the compensation tables and related disclosures.
 Because your vote is advisory, it will not be binding on our Compensation Committee or our Board.
 However, the Compensation Committee and the Board will review the voting results and take them into consideration when making future decisions regarding executive compensation.
-We have determined to hold an advisory vote to approve the compensation of our named executive officers annually, and the next such advisory vote will occur at the 2024 Annual Meeting of Stockholders.
+We have determined to hold an advisory vote to approve the compensation of our named executive officers annually, and the next such advisory vote will occur at the 2026 annual meeting of stockholders.